-Strategic Initiative Strategy Milestone Increase Quality and Innovation Red River College graduates are the number one ambassador for the College.
+Strategic Initiative Strategy Milestone Increase Student Success, Quality and Innovation In previous editions of the Strategic plan initially there were two strategic initiatives 1) Increase Quality and Innovation and 2) Increase student success at current levels of accessibility and quality.
+However, the two working groups found considerable overlap in their work.
+As a result the two initiatives were combined in 2008.
+Increase Quality and Innovation Red River College graduates are the number one ambassador for the College.
 Graduate assessment of their own experience, the results of external exams where appropriate, and how employers assess graduates define the quality of their education.
 The College uses a number of processes to design, maintain, and review the quality of its programs.
 The intent is twofold: increase the scope and depth of the feedback from quality measures (KPI) and increase the amount of organizational support for initiatives to improve quality given these measures.
 As indicated in the Academic Plan some of these initiatives are likely to involve innovations in academic programming.
 The additional information and resources should lead to an improved quality of education experience.
 To students and industry quality not only encompasses these quality measures but also time to completion.
 Students are eager to complete their studies as soon as possible and employers need graduates at a faster pace.
 It would be counterproductive however to improve time to completion if academic quality is eroded.
 RRC will form a working group to develop an integrated quality assurance model.
 The group will consider academic programming, organizational practices and services to students.
 The task force will identify new and innovative approaches to be funded and implemented in academic programming, service delivery, and helping businesses and industry become more productive.
 The College begins at least one of these initiatives to improve RRC's performance on these metrics.
-Increase Student Success at Current Levels of Accessibility and Quality Overall, for RRC success incorporates two measures: a student gains a quality education and the student completes the program.
-This section will consider the question of completion.
-Red River College recognizes the cost to the student, the College, and to society of student attrition, premature departures from the program.
-As described in the Academic Plan, RRC has begun to use the Beatty- Guenter Retention Strategy Model as a means of guiding and balancing its support initiatives to improve student success.
-Over the past number of years, the College has taken a number of different approaches to RRC will put together a working group, to review the empirical evidence, and current practices and formulate a recommended comprehensive course of action.
-The College will have a resourced formal College wide plan of action for implementation in the following year.